GoogleCloudPlatform/software-delivery-workshop/labs/app-onboarding/README.md

 ```
 source ./onboard-env.sh
-echo Git Username: $GIT_USERNAME
-echo Git Base URL: $GIT_BASE_URL
 ```

 ### Create App Template Repository

-Application templates are provided along with this lab as well.
+Sample application templates are provided along with this lab as an example of how you might integrate your own base templates.
 In this step you create your own copy of these files in a repo called `mcd-app-templates` in your GitHub account.

 1. Copy the template to the working directory